walmartdigital/k8s-rt-module/README.md

 # Azure Route Table Module

-This module create all required resources for deploy a route table and the associated routes to be used in a Kubernetes Cluster.
+This module create all required resources for deploy a route table and the associated routes on Azure.

 ## Usage